2008 Atlantic hurricane season: Tropical Storm Marco

 A broad area of low pressure persisted across the northwestern Caribbean Sea through the end of September.
 A tropical wave reached the southwestern Caribbean on October 4, aiding in the formation of a circulation center near Belize.
 The low tracked across Yucatán Peninsula and, following an increase in convection while over the Laguna de Términos, organized into a tropical depression around 00:00 UTC on October 6.
-The newly formed cyclone entered the Bay of Campeche a few hours later and quickly intensified into a tropical storm—the smallest on record in the Atlantic Ocean.
+The newly formed cyclone entered the Bay of Campeche a few hours later and quickly intensified into a tropical storm—the smallest on record in the entire World.
 Favorable anticyclonic flow aloft aided in continued development of the tightly coiled storm, and Marco attained peak winds of 65 mph early on October 7, an intensity it maintained through landfall east of Misantla around 12:00 UTC that day.
 Marco's tiny circulation quickly weakened once inland, dissipating by 00:00 UTC on October 8.
 Impacts from the storm were generally minor, though some low-lying cities were flooded by heavy rainfall.